 After the striker ball has come to rest after being dislodged in the croquet shot, you hit it again in a continuation shot.
 An ordinary stroke is a continuation shot.

 Three things can happen when you hit a croquet ball.
 You might hoop a ball, roquet a ball, or transfer your ball into a more advantageous position.
 Whatever you want to accomplish with a shot, the optimal stance is to stand with the mallet between your thighs and swing it smoothly and beautifully.
 If you want to hit the croquet ball successfully, you must pay attention to a few criteria.

 Stalking is required for proper body alignment.
 When you stalk the striker ball, you walk up to it along the line you want to hit it.
 This will allow you to properly position your feet as well as line your body with the stroke’s direction.

 Your hips and shoulders should be perpendicular to the swing’s direction.
 The rule is that the ball will always travel in the same direction as your body.
 Cast over the ball with a few pendulum-like practice swings to make sure you have the proper alignment.
-Just make sure you don’t hit the ball with your hand in the process.
+Just make sure you don’t hit the ball with your hand.

 Swing the mallet from the shoulder rather than the wrists.
 This will give you a long pendulum, allowing you to maximize the energy of the stroke.
 To avoid the mallet twisting and going off-line, make sure you have a firm grasp on it.